soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 | Scalability | Scalability is the biggest weakness of going with a physical weather station.
 A phyiscal station only provides accurate weather data for the specific area around the station, decreasing in quality the farther you move away.
 For that reason, each additional hunting location would require another weather station, and weather information about that location could not be gathered until the station is set up. | Due to the inconsistant development of Meteor, scaling the project larger as time goes on could be limited by the slow development time. | A standard Python stack that uses weather data APIs provides the most scalability in comparison to the other alternatives.
 Due to how modular and flexible it is, parts of the application such as the database can be swapped out for more robust options.
 Projects built with all-in-one options like Meteor have to be rebuilt from the ground up if it stops being supported, not so with modular python stack.
 Going with a Weather API, increased scale just means more API calls which is far easier to scale then providing more physical weather stations. |
 | Performance | Performance is where a physical weather station shines.
 Once set up and running a physical weather station would provide the most accurate and up to date weather data for a given area. | Using Meteor comes with Live Web Updates and asynchronous data, probably its biggest strength| The standard python stack suffers from a lack of built in web application support for live updates.
 However this can be remedied by additional libraries such as SocketIO.
 Weather API's provide fairly accurate weather data in a timely manner that is suitalbe for this project.
 The incredibly precise data that a weather station would provide is not needed for a project like this. |
 | Usability | A physical weather station adds a great deal of extra testing and set up.
 It also adds another major point of failure into the system, where if a component in the physical station fails, the entire application will fail, rendering it useless to the user. | From my research, Meteor is not the most intuitive framework to learn.
 In addition, it is limited in terms of guides and documentation.| I am already familiar with Python and a lot of the libraries included with it, which makes starting a project like this much easier than learning a new framework like Meteor.
 Weather API's typically come with documentation and tools on how to obtain and parse specific data which make them very easy to incoroporate into this project.|

-> 💡 *Tip: Consider using a comparison table to evaluate trade-offs across multiple criteria such as feasibility, performance, scalability, cost, and usability.*

 Personal Motivation
 -------------------